Fantasy Football Bold Predictions for Week 9: Jordan Love Ready? Evan Engram Boost, and More

 The following two groups are available in over 60% of leagues and should be capable of providing multiple weeks of goodness in November:

-- Commanders (19.8% rostered): This group could arguably get you all the way through Week 13: The only truly concerning matchup before then are the Eagles in Week 11, otherwise Dan Quinn's group figures to be in good shape against the Giants, Steelers, Cowboys, and Titans.
+- Commanders (19.8% rostered): This group could arguably get you all the way through Week 13: The only truly concerning matchup before then is the Eagles in Week 11, otherwise Dan Quinn's group figures to be in good shape against the Giants, Steelers, Cowboys, and Titans.
 Note that Washington has allowed more than 15 points or 310 yards just once in their last five games (against the Ravens).

 - Saints (38.5% rostered): There are three straight winnable spots here against the Panthers, Falcons, and Browns prior to their Week 12 bye.
 While this group has struggled a bit in recent weeks, getting Derek Carr back under center to limit turnovers should do wonders.